gmlewis/bible-codes/TheLittleBook.md

 And so is the everlasting gospel and evermore will all things be fulfilled in righteousness, holiness, and truth.
 For nothing will enter the gates of my kingdom that is defiled or evil or that loves and makes lies but in truth and everlasting righteousness will my rule be.
 So hear the voice of Yeshua HaMashiach even all to whom these words are sent.
 Your everlasting Lord has not forgotten the promises of Old nor have any testaments come to nothing.
 But all will be fulfilled and indeed, much has already been fulfilled so look to those things for hope.
 For as it is written so shall it be done and so is the everlasting gospel in these times of fulfillment.
 I Yeshua HaMashiach have sent these Words by my servant and by me servant have these words been sent.

-I am the promised seed of the woman
+I am the promised seed of the woman
-I am your peace treaty
+I am your peace treaty
-I am the ascended Lord of Lords who is the lamb of God I am he in whom the lion will lie down with the lamb I am the lion of the tribe of Judah
+I am the ascended Lord of Lords who is the lamb of God I am he in whom the lion will lie down with the lamb
+I am the lion of the tribe of Judah
-I am the Lamb of God
+I am the Lamb of God
-I am King of Kings and Lord of Lords
+I am King of Kings and Lord of Lords
-I am the High Priest forever after the order of Melchizedek.
+I am the High Priest forever after the order of Melchizedek.
 So I give you to understand that the fulfillment of all things is here and is already underway.
 Those of my bride and body will serve and live newness of life alongside those who will be resurrected in righteousness at the resurrection of the just after Daniel’s seventieth week.
 And in righteousness and peace will we live in harmony with God’s creation and there will be an enduring and everlasting peace for the children of promise, and they shall serve one another, and they shall serve me, and they shall serve Yahweh and in peace and harmony will Yahweh’s creation be restored.

 269